 The first Kente Graduation Celebration was celebrated in 1993, the idea conceived by four staff members at West Chester University who wanted to celebrate the obstacles overcome by African-American students graduating that year.
 The school has since seen over two thousand students walk with Kente stoles, and the tradition has since spread to graduation ceremonies at colleges and high schools across the country.

-While Kente Graduation is mostly considered an African-American celebration, students from many ethnic backgrounds wear Kente stoles and participate in the ceremonies every year.
+While Kente Graduation is mostly considered an African-American celebration, students from many ethnic backgrounds wear Kente graduation stoles and participate in the ceremonies every year.